rjungemann/elaios/README.md

 # Elaios

-Elaios is a protocol-agnostic library for writing JSON-RPC clients and servers.
+Elaios is a transport-agnostic library for writing JSON-RPC clients and servers.
 It can be used over TCP, HTTP, STOMP, and other protocols, and can be used with threaded-, evented-, or fiber-based code.